LuluLalaJ/tai-an-server/README.md

 # Tai-an Tea School Server
 This is a Python Backend with Flask for the [Tai-an Tea School](https://github.com/LuluLalaJ/tai-an-client) front-end website written in JavaScript with React and Redux.
 The lesson management website provides tea teachers and students a streamlined and efficient platform for lesson registration and feedback.
-The seed data is

 ## Installation
 Clone this repository, install necessary dependencies for backend with `pipenv install && pipenv shell`.
 You will also need to set up the database by running: